kemysola/Transaction-Automation-System/README.md

-# Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: